kynan/pdesoft2014/slides.md

 ???

+* unstructured application for solving PDEs: FEM
+* focus on assembly: matrix + vector (see diagram)
+* evaluating problem-/PDE-specific integral for each element of the mesh
+* nice property: *local* and *independent* -> parallelisation

 Let me start with an unstructured application that is of particular relevance for solving PDEs, the finite element method.
 I want to focus in particular on assembly of the sparse linear system illustrated in this diagram.
 Given an